-- Copyright (what is it and when is it obtained by a creator?)
+- Copyright (What is it, and when is it obtained by a creator?)

-- Creative Commons (how do you obtain a CC license?)
+- Creative Commons (How do you obtain a CC license?)

-RESOURCESCopyright history and rational in 6 minutes!
+Copyright History and Rational in 6 minutes!

-This 5 minute video explains why Creative Commons was created:
+Creative CommonsThis 5-minute video explains why Creative Commons was created:

 Creative Commons licenses make it easy for people to share their works which are otherwise protected by copyright law.
 This provides terrific opportunities for teachers and students!
 It's what you might say is a happy middle ground between All Rights Reserved and the public domain.